-- Page 2--

 on the left.

-Inside the cave the holes didn't appear to connect.
+Inside the cave the holes may have connected but it didn't appear that they

 At the entrance I slowed down, took a few pictures and looked around for